mbehi/reading-notes/README.md

 ## Welcome to Mohsin's Reading Notes for Code 102

-A growth mindset is a key to success in life.
+# A growth mindset is a key to success in life.
 In order to improve any situation, you will need a growth mindset.
 It is essential for any development in life.

-1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b
-3 reminders of yourself of how to keep yourself in a growth mindset:
+Three reminders of yourself of how to keep yourself in a growth mindset:
-I will become a Software Development Engineer, soon.
+1. I will become a Software Development Engineer, soon.
-I need to always remind myself of the reason that I joined Code Fellows.
+2. I need to always remind myself of the reason that I joined Code Fellows.
-I will never give up!
+3. I will never give up!

 You can use the [editor on GitHub](https://github.com/mbehi/reading-notes/edit/main/README.md) to maintain and preview the content for your website in Markdown files.